LEARN: LFAC offers trainings on topics important to parents of children with special needs.

 Fall 2014 Schedule of trainings for parents and professionals

-For registration information, please contact email@example.com.
-Trainings are usually offered in Anchorage (on site) and Fairbanks (by video), and teleconference.
+For registration information, please contact firstname.lastname@example.org.
+Trainings are usually offered in Anchorage (on site) with a teleconference option for those outside of Anchorage.

 LEND Parent Trainings on demand: You will be asked to enter your name and email to access the recorded training, and sent a satisfaction survey.
 Your privacy is important to us, and your information will not be shared.